permguard/permguard/site/content/docs/0.0.x/getting-started/essential-terminology.md

   [Learn more about Zero Trust](https://www.nist.gov/publications/zero-trust-architecture).

 - **ZTAuth\***:
-  **ZTAuth\*** a **Zero Trust** A Zero Trust compliant protocol for secure, identity-based access at the application edge.
+  A **Zero Trust** compliant protocol for secure, identity-based access at the application edge.
 It supports eventual consistency and resilient synchronization across network disruptions.
-Built with a delegation-first model, it is ideal for systems that require secure and auditable delegation.
+Built with a delegation-first model, it is ideal for systems that require secure and auditable delegation..
 [Learn more about ZTAuth*](https://spec.ztauthstar.com/).

 - **Application Boundaries**:
   Application boundaries define the logical scope of an application, including its access control and data management.